AdobeDocs/ff-services-docs/src/pages/guides/index.md

 ## Ready to get started?

 - Begin by navigating to the [Getting Started guide](./get-started.md) to get set up and obtain your credentials.

-- Next, check out our [in-depth tutorial](./tutorials/create-product-images-with-ff.md) which will walk you step-by-step through creating your first app leveraging the Firefly Services APIs.
-- Check out our [SDK](./sdks/), which provide a comprehensive toolkit to streamline your integration with Firefly Services.
+- Next, visit our [Firefly API Quickstart guide](../firefly-api/guides/index.md) to begin interacting with Firefly Services.

 ## Discover